morr0ne/website/src/content/blog/renaming-everything.md

 seeing someone else's name taking credit for my stuff.

-If you are following this as a guide, then please read the scripts carefully before copy and pasting them.
+If you are following this as a guide, then please read the scripts carefully before copying and pasting them.
 Besides that, I think this is quite a nice first blog post.
 I hope this is useful to someone or that at least you had fun reading!